Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Introduction

-With an abundance of recent nuclear data from both electron and neutrino beams, and with the EIC and 3rd-generation long-baseline oscillations experiments on the horizon, there is a compelling need to rigorously revisit the derivation of TMCs to structure functions in DIS with a particular focus on the {\em nuclear} case.
-One of the main goals for this article is to properly demonstrate the validity of the TMC master equations for the case of massive nuclear targets within the framework of the OPE.
-Compared to past works on the subject\,\cite{Kretzer:2003iu,Schienbein:2007gr}, here we present the derivation of TMCs from the OPE in much greater detail.
-We hope that this material will be useful for students and researchers looking for a modern, in-depth discussion of the many technicalities that are frequently omitted in the literature.
-In the following, we discuss and contrast the results for TMCs obtained in both the OPE and the collinear parton model; throughout this review, we consider them on equal footing.
+\fhead{Comparing OPE and Parton Model:} In this work, we discuss and contrast the results for TMCs obtained in both the OPE and the collinear parton model; throughout this review, we consider them on equal footing.
 As discussed above, the collinear parton model is rigorously based on factorization theorems.
-These provide field-theoretic definitions of PDFs and make statements about the error of the factorization approximation, which is generally inversely proportional to a positive power of a hard scale of the process.\footnote{Such power-suppressed terms in DIS structure functions are generally called ``higher twist'' terms.
-In the context of the OPE we define the twist $\tau=d-s$ of a field operator $\hat{\mathcal{O}}$ in the canonical fashion, i.e., the dimension $d$ of $\hat{\mathcal{O}}$ (in the usual power-counting sense) minus its spin $s$ (the number of un-contracted Lorentz indices). } It is generally believed that collinear factorization remains valid in lepton-nucleus and proton-nucleus collisions, possibly with nuclear-enhanced higher twist terms~\cite{Qiu:2003cg}.
+These provide field-theoretic definitions of PDFs and make statements about the error of the factorization approximation, which is generally inversely proportional to a positive power of a hard scale of the process.
+It is generally believed that collinear factorization remains valid in lepton-nucleus and proton-nucleus collisions, possibly with nuclear-enhanced higher twist terms~\cite{Qiu:2003cg}.
 However, the literature on factorization in the nuclear case is sparse and we consider this a working assumption.
 Moreover, the non-collinear parton model (where the TMCs were shown to be equivalent to the OPE results at leading power) is not covered by the factorization proofs cited above.
-While the application of the OPE to DIS is widely accepted, proofs of the OPE have only been presented for simple scalar models~\cite{Muta:1998vi,Muta:2010xua}.
-The question as to whether this result can be extended to QCD in general remains open to the best of our knowledge.
 Exploring these more theoretical questions is interesting and relevant but beyond the scope of this article.
-Here, we take the collinear parton model and the OPE for granted, and explore extensively what happens when we transition from nucleons to nuclei.
+Here, we take the collinear parton model and the OPE for granted, and explore extensively what happens when we transition from nucleons to nuclei in DIS.